giovanialtelino/hackernews-reframe/README.md

 Keep in mind that this is just the front-end of the app, the back-end is located [here](https://github.com/giovanialtelino/hackernews-lacinia-datomic).

+## Manual testing

+If you want to login after dealing with the back-end you can use one of the default accounts like:
+User: 1@com.com Password: pwd1

+Or you can also create an account with any kind of fake e-mail.

 ## Docs and more thoughts

 Check [this](https://www.giovanialtelino.com/project/hacker-news-graphql) page on my blog to better understand this project.